JackDotJS/OptiBot/CONTRIBUTING.md

 1. First and foremost, don't push massive amounts of work in a single commit.
 Work on bits a pieces at a time, and commit them separately.
     * This helps with keeping track of what new features were added or changed, as well as helping to find bugs if they appear.
 2. Make sure your commit messages are clear and concise.
+This also extends to the commit descriptions (if applicable)
     * ✅ **DO:** `jarfix: updated the link`
     * ❌ **DON'T** `someBODY once TOLD ME`
     * ✅ **DO:** `owo: fixed guild setting synchronization`